Local government elections will be held across Victoria in October, 2024.

 How can I nominate for council elections?

 Candidates are required to nominate with the Victorian Electoral Commission.
-The nomination period is from Thursday, September 19, 2024, to 12pm on Tuesday, September 24, 2024.
+Dates of the nomination period will be available in the coming weeks.
 Read the VEC's "Becoming a council election candidate" on their website here.

 Campaign advertising in Wodonga